cdmbase/common-stack/README.md

 |`npm run lerna`|               - install external dependencies at the repo root so they're |`lable to all packages.|
 |`npm run build`|               - build all the packages|
 |`npm install`|                - runs `lerna` and `build`|
+|`npm run test`|                - to run test using jest
+|`npm run test:watch`|          - to run test in watch mode.
+You can additionally use `-w` and use regex expression to test only specific test.
 |`lerna publish`|               - publishes packages in the current Lerna project. |

 Files explained: